Wilson Harris: Literary technique

 Harris sees language as the key to social and human transformations.
 His approach begins with a regard of language as a power to both enslave and free.
-This quest and understanding underlies his narrative fiction themes about human slavery.
-Harris cites language as both, a crucial element in the subjugation of slaves and indentures, and the means by which the destructive processes of history could be reversed.
+This quest and understanding underlies his narrative fiction themes about human slavery, colonization, power, freedom, and mystical or ecstatic experiences.
+Harris cites language as both a crucial element in the subjugation of enslaved and indentured people, and the means by which the destructive processes of history could be reversed.

-In Palace of the Peacock, Harris seeks to expose the illusion of opposites that create enmities between people.
+In Palace of the Peacock, Harris seeks to expose the illusion of opposites that create enmities between peoples and cultures.
 A crew on a river expedition experiences a series of tragedies that ultimately bring about each member's death.
-Along the way, Harris highlights as prime factor in their demise their inability to reconcile binarisms in the world around them and between each other.
-With his technique of binary breakdowns, and echoing the African tradition of death not bringing the end to a soul, Harris demonstrates that they find reconciliation only in physical death, pointing out the superficiality of illusions of opposites that separated them.
+Along the way, Harris highlights as prime factor in their demise their inability to reconcile binaries in the world around them and between each other.
+With his technique of binary breakdowns, and echoing the African tradition of death not bringing the end to a soul, Harris demonstrates that they find reconciliation and mystical liberation from bias only in physical death, pointing out the superficiality of illusions of opposites that separated them and situating death as a new life.

 Harris noted in an interview that "in describing the world you see, the language evolves and begins to encompass realities that are not visible".
 Harris attributed his innovative literary techniques as a development that was the result of being witness to the physical world behaving as quantum theory.
 To accommodate his new perceptions, Harris said he realized he was writing "quantum fiction".
 The "quantum" component of his work is his attempt to measure up to the demand of reality itself, deeply influenced by his two decades as a land surveyor of the Guyanese interior.
 Of the connection between nature and his literary style, Harris wrote: